ecodynlab/GALUP/Modules 2/README.md

-# Workshop 3: Introduction to Change Detection
+# Workshop 4: Introduction to Remote Sensing Contd.

 > **Instructor**: [Dr. Aditya Singh](https://abe.ufl.edu/people/faculty/aditya-singh/) (<ins>aditya01@<i></i>ufl.edu</ins>) <br>
 > **Date**:<br>
 > **Co-authors**:
 ## Goal
+The fourth GALUP workshop aims at applying skills learned in the second workshop -Introduction to Remote Sensing using Google Earth Engine (GEE) for further analysis.
+The participants will learn basics in Time Series Analysis and Change Detection and apply this to land use studies and analysis.
+This workshop is the second phase toward understanding how RS data can be used for land-use assessments.

 ## Objectives
 - Time Series Analysis <br>